nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - The `INDEX` **must be a positive integer** 1, 2, 3, …​
 - All fields are optional, but at least one must be provided.
 - Existing values in each specified field will be updated to the corresponding input values.
-- When editing tags, the existing tags of the contact will be removed i.e adding of tags is not cumulative.
+- When editing tags, the existing tags of the contact will be removed i.e. adding of tags is not cumulative.
 - You can remove all the contact's tags by typing `t/` without specifying any tags after it.
 - This command may change the contact that is currently displayed via the `viewc` command, as detailed [here](#viewing-detailed-contact-information--viewc).